Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Dataset Collection Model Training

-To facilitate the training of \textbf{ReDI}'s capability to accurately understand, decompose, and interpret complex queries, we construct a dataset comprising real user queries that inherently embody multifaceted intents.
-Using this carefully curated dataset, we conduct knowledge distillation to develop compact models with enhanced complex \acl{QU} capabilities.
+To be able to train ReDI for accurate understanding, decomposition, and interpretation of complex queries, we construct a dataset of real user queries that naturally embody multifaceted intents.
+Based on this dataset, we conduct knowledge distillation to develop compact models with enhanced complex \acl{QU} capabilities.